Livox-SDK/Livox-SDK/README.md

 LivoxTech SDK requires cmake 3.0.0+, Apache Portable Runtime (APR) 1.61+ and Boost 1.54+.

-Here we use the Ubuntu 16.04 LTS system as an example to show you how to compile LivoxTech sdk's dependency libraries using apt or direct compiling the source code of apr and boost lib.
+Here we use the Ubuntu 16.04 LTS system and Windows 7,10 as an example to show you how to compile LivoxTech sdk's dependency libraries using apt or direct compiling the source code of apr and boost lib.

-###### Ubuntu 16.04 LTS
+##### Ubuntu 16.04 LTS

 The following package are required (feel free to cut and paste the apt-get command below):